gautamdhameja/substrate-validator-set/readme.md

 Once you have set up the pallet in your node/node-template and everything compiles, watch this video to see how to run the chain and add validators - https://www.youtube.com/watch?v=lIYxE-tOAdw.

-To use the pallet with the `Collective` pallet, see the steps mentioned in [./docs/council-integration.md](./docs/council-integration.md).
+To use the pallet with the `Collective` pallet, follow the steps in [docs/council-integration.md](./docs/council-integration.md).

-## Additional Types for Polkadot JS Apps/API
+## Types for Polkadot JS Apps/API

 ```json
 {